 The incentives are tangible but the instructions on how to attain them are signaled invisibly.
 The incentive structure for journalists is not driven by the same carrot as most jobs, cash.
 No one gets into journalism for the money, not even the cable news hosts taking down 7 figures.
 They get into it for the power, status, and exposure that comes with being responsible for holding power to account.

-If you are committed to being a journalist, there is a clearly defined set of opportunities that allow you to achieve the highest levels of the incentives mentioned.
+If you are committed to being a journalist, there is one set of opportunities that allow you to achieve the highest levels of those incentives.
 It’s no different than any other field where incumbents have a monopoly on the supply of jobs.
-If you want to be a baseball manager, the only chance you have to get there is to optimize for the corresponding game.
+If you want to be a baseball manager, you have 30 teams to optimize for.
 There is a clearly defined path to the summit.

 Who is the most powerful and respected journalist within the realm of journalism right now?
 Probably Maggie Haberman or Peter Baker.
 Maggie is a White House correspondent for NYT.
-In fact she’s probably the most visible NYT reporter, a CNN analyst, and has received a Pulitzer prize.
+In fact she’s probably the most visible NYT reporter, a CNN analyst, and has received a Pulitzer.
 Peter is the chief White House correspondent for NYT and an MSNBC analyst.
-Both are well positioned to take the next step in the status game - bestselling author.
-The cable version of this is to host their own program.
+Both are well positioned to take the next step in the status game - bestselling author (update: announced on 11/12/20, Haberman is writing a book).
+The cable news version is to host your own program.